 Many New Mexico property owners take time to install adequate lighting and surveillance cameras inside and outside their premises to ensure the safety of their visitors.
 Other commercial property owners may trim back bushes, use keyless entry systems to restrict and track who frequents their premises, or hire private security to rove the inside and outside of their building to ensure everyone’s safety.

 Would-be criminals tend to lurk in places where opportunities to pounce exist, including in dark corridors or isolated restrooms, parking garage corners, stairwells, behind cars, and around dark, unmonitored entryways and exits.
-The incidence rates of individuals falling victim to assaults, carjackings, rape, and other acts of violence can leave someone with physical injuries and perhaps more lasting mental health concerns.
+The incidence rates of individuals falling victim to assaults, carjacking, rape, and other acts of violence can leave someone with physical injuries and perhaps more lasting mental health concerns.

 Situations like these always warrant filing police reports, taking photographs of injuries and the crime scene, and taking time to receive immediate medical care.
-These are just a few details that a Farmington premises liability attorney like ours here at Buckingham Barrera Vega Law Firm during your initial free consultation.
+These are just a few details that a Farmington premises liability attorney like ours here at Buckingham & Vega Law Firm during your initial free consultation.

 Slips, Trips, and Falls